TheQueenofEverything/My_Password_Generator/README.md

 Project Challenges:

-    Figuring how to struscture the Javascript document to be semantically correct;
+    Figuring how to structure the Javascript document to be semantically correct;
     Understanding the logic behind loop statements that help generate random passwords;

 Features to implement in the future: